 I tend to eat while I’m on the move in the Centro Storico so the reviews below are for fast food places; a patisserie, a bakery and a pizzeria.
-For proper sit down restaurants, please see my other posts about food in Porto Venezia (post here), Gioia (post here) and Navigli (post here).
+For proper sit down restaurants, please see my other posts about food in Porta Venezia (post here), Porta Garibaldi (post here) and Navigli (post here).

 You’ll find everywhere on my map.